1C0D/protected_delete_Addon-Blender/README.md

 -panel properties > object pp tab > visibility
 'protected_delete': to toggle protection on active object
-'select all protected' button: to find all protected objects
+'select all protected': to find all protected objects
 -|Ctrl+suppr| to do the protected delete in your scene
 -you can still use normal delete